cirobr/TinyMachines.jl/README.md

 A collection of tiny machine learning models for semantic segmentation of images on IoT devices, written in Flux.jl.

+Besides regular masks, all models also deliver their internal feature maps as outputs, which are useful for model compression through knowledge distillation.

 ## UNet5, UNet4